embrace-io/embrace-docs/docs/product/tagging.md

 sidebar_position: 1
 ---

-# Tagging automatically highlights the most relevant person, team, or company to fix a Crash
+# Tagging Automatically Highlights the Most Relevant Person, Team, or Company to Fix a Crash

-Embrace tags each stack frame by the most specific matching condition in your Codeowners file.
+Embrace tags each stack frame by the most specific matching condition in your CODEOWNERS file.
 This is then rolled up to the Crash, and Crash Group levels.

 <img src={require('@site/static/images/Crash Tag example.png').default} alt="cartoon of crash tags" />

-## Create tag rules
+## Create Tag Rules

-### directly in the dashboard
+### Directly in the Dashboard
 On any Crash, you can directly create a rule in the stack frame.
 Click on the edit icon and fill out the modal with any RE2 regex rule and your desired tag.

 <img src={require('@site/static/images/tagging-ui-1.png').default} alt="edit-in-stack" width="500px"/>